Apple Push Notification Service

 Both Message and Unique Device Token are sent by the App’s Server when attempting to initiate a notification.

 Notifications are relayed through Apple’s APNs service.
-On receipt of the notification, the device will act accordingly, e.g. display a message to user.
+When the device receives the notification, it acts according to the payload, such as displaying a message to the user.

 In essence, the message payload therefore consists of: